Simple shapes. Simple techniques. The first thing that comes to mind when I make these delicious sneaky little ghost cookies.

-And its September folks, so Halloween-related posts are absolutely fair game.
+And its September folks, so Halloween-related posts are fair game.
 Hurray!

-For getting festive Halloween-style, I tend towards cutesy versus creepy and I’m definitely not into gory.
+For festive Halloween-style, I tend towards cutesy versus creepy, and I’m not into gory.
 These sneaky little ghost cookies are a perfect example of my slant for smiley-fun Halloween treats.

 To make these cuties, I didn’t want to buy a set of mini-Halloween cutters as my cutter stash is getting just a wee bit out of control.
 I’ve just been having so much fun picking out cutters from Karen’s Cookies, clearance cutters from Jo-Ann’s, cutters at Target, they’re everywhere!